 Our program will give us the opportunity to move a homeless individual off the streets or from a homeless shelter into a house that will satisfy their basic need to have “a safe place”.

 The product and services to be rendered will be solely for homeless individuals who have demonstrated areal desire to escape the downward spiral of homelessness and who are full time or part time employed

-To mark a wonderful beginning for 2018, Homeland Disciples (HLD) was presented with a grant form Langley for Families to assist us in our efforts in providing transitional housing for the homeless.
+To mark a wonderful beginning to a new year, Homeland Disciples (HLD) was presented with a grant form Langley for Families to assist us in our efforts in providing transitional housing for the homeless.